Tulsa lawmaker approaches State Superintendent Joy Hofmeister to discuss charter oversight amid Epic allegations

 A Tulsa lawmaker and former teacher said she was impressed by State Superintendent Joy Hofmeister’s willingness to talk about better regulating virtual schools in the wake of the Epic Charter Schools allegations.

-Rep. Melissa Provenzano, D-Tulsa, met with Hofmeister for about half an hour at Bixby High School on Thursday morning for the Tulsa-area stop of the Oklahoma State Department of Education's traveling summer conference.
+Rep. Melissa Provenzano, D-Tulsa, met with Hofmeister at Bixby High School for about half an hour Thursday morning during the Tulsa-area stop of the Oklahoma State Department of Education’s traveling summer conference.

-Both already planned on attending the event before Thursday's reveal concerning the state's investigation into possible embezzlement and racketeering at the largest online school in Oklahoma.
+Both already planned to attend the event before this week’s revelation of the state’s investigation into possible embezzlement and racketeering at the largest online school in Oklahoma.

-The Oklahoma State Bureau of Investigation has alleged Epic wrongly obtained millions of taxpayer dollars by falsely inflating its student enrollment figures.
-A search warrant filed in Oklahoma County District Court this week accused Epic's operators of unlawfully receiving $10 million in profits since 2013.
+The Oklahoma State Bureau of Investigation alleges that Epic wrongly obtained millions of taxpayer dollars by inflating its student enrollment figures.
+A search warrant filed in Oklahoma County District Court this week accused Epic’s operators of unlawfully receiving $10 million in profits since 2013.

 After reading the superintendent’s statement and news release, Provenzano said she wanted to address her concerns about the Epic investigation.